HomeGuidesAPI ReferenceChangelog

 Guides

-As we covered in the last step, an Account object can have several profiles, and historical bill usage data can be loaded into a Profile with a service type of ELECTRICITY.
-Profiles are versatile and can hold lots of different types of energy data in them, including solar production numbers.
-For solar, you use a service type of SOLAR_PV.
+As covered in Step 3, an Account object can have several profiles, and historical bill usage data can be loaded into a profile with a service type of ELECTRICITY.
+Profiles can hold many types of energy data, including solar production.
+For solar, use a service type of SOLAR_PV.

 1. You can use the integrated NREL PVWatts tool by passing in system size and other properties.
 This is the most commonly used option with our residential customers.